-The children will develop their fine and gross motor skills through a range of activities including the Real PE programme and our 'Funky Fingers' sessions.
+The children will develop their fine and gross motor skills through a range of activities including the Real PE and Get Set 4 PE programmes and our 'Funky Fingers' sessions.
 We will focus on developing coordination, core strength and balance.
 Funky fingers will include activities such as peg boards, tweezers, puzzles, threading, playdough and cutting tasks.